highfidelity/hifi-docs-grav-content/06.api-reference/18.menu/docs.md

 ### Function

-`addSeperator(menuDescriptor,menuItemName)` // Adds a seperator the the given menu, above menuItem with menuItemName.
+`addSeperator(menuDescriptor,menuItemName)` // Adds a seperator the given menu, above menuItem with menuItemName.

 ### Arguments